eigenfoo/eigenfoo.github.io/content/blog/fonts-for-coding.md

 posts](https://news.ycombinator.com/item?id=25159038), and this one plunged me down a rabbit hole for coding fonts.

-Many coding fonts are monospaced slab serifs: in other words, each glyph takes the same width, and each glyph looks like a stick figure, with constant stroke width (a.k.a. _weight_) throughout the glyph.
+Many coding fonts are lightly stressed, monospaced sans serifs: in other words, each glyph takes the same width, and each glyph looks like a stick figure, with constant stroke width (a.k.a. [_stress_](https://designshack.net/articles/typography/is-my-type-stressed-a-primer-on-stressed-typography/)) throughout the glyph.

 But as [the Internet stranger `uncanneyvalley`](https://news.ycombinator.com/item?id=25167704) pointed out,